 LMI LECZ-CARE: Low Elevation Coastal zone in south of vietnam, Analysis of water Resources and Evolutions (2019-2021)

 Partners: Ho Chi Minh University of Technology, IRD (UMR 5001 IGE, UMR 5566 LEGOS, UMR 7294 MIO, UMR 183 G-EAU) Grenoble INP (ENSE3)

 Directors: Pr.
-Nguyen Phuoc Dan (HCMUT), Dr. Nicolas Gratiot (IGE)
+Nguyen Phuoc Dan (HCMUT), Dr. Marc Descloitres (IGE)

 In the space of a few years, the Mekong Delta and Ho Chi Minh City areas have undergone such profound changes that we can speak of a new paradigm.
 Adapting to these changes is essential to ensure food, environmental and economic security for the 25 million inhabitants of the delta/coastal continuum.
-During its first five years of existence, CARE (Asian Centre for Water Research) has developed a North-North-South-South partnership on the theme of water resources, conducting interdisciplinary research.
-With LECZ_CARE, the ambition is to valorize the research actions of all the partners involved in this laboratory dedicated to the Mekong Delta region, to create the necessary conditions to gather initiatives around calls for projects, to strengthen international collaborations in the low altitude coastal zone (LECZ) in the south of Vietnam, and to propose an integrated and global vision of water resources in this threatened region by addressing three major societal issues around: quality, risks, and water-related technologies.
+During its first five years of existence, CARE (Asian Centre for Water Research) has developed partnerships on the theme of water resources, conducting interdisciplinary researches.
+With LECZ-CARE, the ambition is to valorize the research actions of all the partners involved in this laboratory dedicated to the Mekong Delta region, to create the necessary conditions to gather initiatives around calls for projects, to strengthen international collaborations in the Low Elevation Coastal Zone (LECZ) in the south of Vietnam, and to propose an integrated and global vision of water resources in this threatened region by addressing three major societal issues around: quality, risks, and water-related technologies.

 LMI DRISA: Drug Resistance in Southeast Asia (2016-2020)